chromoxdor/easyfetch/README.md

         - For both kinds of slider you can set a minimum, a maximum and the steps.
         - To achieve this add ?<minimum>?<maximum>?<steps> to the itemname (e.g. slider?0?100?0.1)
         - For the slider that shows values (vSlider) you can also add a unit of measurement if you set you personal range (e.g. slider?0?100?0.1?°C)
-        - This slider has a "switch" function.
-If you click on the left 1/6th of the slider, the value becomes the set minimum (default=0) and if you click on the right 1/6th, it becomes the maximum (default=1023)

           Notice: if you use this you must use it altogether.
 Standard values if unset are min=0 max=1023 step=1.

           <img width="600" alt="vS1" src="https://user-images.githubusercontent.com/33860956/159258001-6dcc11d5-e6cb-471e-b115-4cfb14c600e6.png">

+         - If you add "Sw" to the Taskname (e.g. “vSliderSw” ), a "switch" function is added to the slider.
+If you click on the left 1/10th of the slider, the value becomes the set minimum (default=0) and if you click on   the right 1/10th, it becomes the maximum (default=1023)

    2. The "time" slider: Name a task something consisting of “tSlider” and every item will become a "time" slider.
 (Important!
 To make this work you need to set the number of decimals to 4)
       - The "time" slider stores the values of both times in one number.
 This makes it easier to store these values with the regulator - level